swayam02072001/user_registration_using_django/README.md

 - **Styling**: Modify the HTML/CSS files to customize the appearance of the registration form and user interface.

 - **Functionality**: Extend the Django user model or views to add additional fields or functionality to the registration process.
+## Contributing

+Contributions are welcome!
+Feel free to open an issue or submit a pull request with any improvements or additional features.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.
+---